sagaseit/sagaseit/README.md

 ## 🎓 Education:

-Currently studying Information Security
-📍 Czech Technical University in Prague
+Currently studying Information Security at Czech Technical University in Prague

 ## 💡 Also into: